top of page

 Signs Your Baby Is Ready for a 3-Nap Schedule:

-• Longer Wake Windows: Your baby is comfortably staying awake for 2 to 2.5 hours between naps.
+• Longer Wake Windows: Baby is comfortably staying awake for 2 to 2.5 hours between naps.

-• Consistently Longer Naps: If your baby starts taking longer naps on their own, such as 1 to 1.5 hours, it might be a sign they’re ready for fewer naps.
+• Consistently Longer Naps: Baby starts taking longer naps on their own, it might be a sign they’re ready for fewer naps.

-• Difficulty with the 4th Nap: Your baby might start resisting the 4th nap of the day, find it harder to settle for that last nap or bedtime becomes too late.
+• Difficulty with the 4th Nap: Baby might start resisting the 4th nap of the day, find it harder to settle for that last nap or bedtime becomes too late.

-• Gradual Changes: Gradually increase your baby’s wake windows by 10 to 15 minutes every few days.
+• Gradual Changes: Gradually increase wake windows by 10 to 15 minutes every few days.
 This slow adjustment can help your baby adapt without becoming overtired.

 • Adjust Bedtime: During the transition, your baby might need an earlier bedtime to compensate for the dropped nap.
 An earlier bedtime can help prevent overtiredness and ensure your baby gets enough nighttime sleep.

-• Watch for Cues: Pay close attention to your baby’s sleep cues during the transition.
-If they’re showing signs of tiredness earlier than expected, it might be a sign that they need a little more time before fully transitioning to three naps.
+• Watch for Cues: Pay close attention to sleep cues during the transition.
+If we see consistent signs of tiredness earlier than expected, it might be a sign that they need a little more time before fully transitioning to three naps.

 Every baby has their own sleep journey, and sleep schedules can vary from one child to the next.
-The 4-nap schedule is a transitional phase that lays the foundation for longer, more consolidated sleep as your baby grows.
-By focusing on timing, creating a conducive sleep environment, and gradually adjusting wake windows, you can help your baby extend their naps and smoothly transition to a 3-nap schedule when the time is right.
+The 4 nap schedule is a transitional phase that lays the foundation for longer, more consolidated sleep as your baby grows.
+By focusing on timing, creating a conducive sleep environment, and gradually adjusting wake windows, you can help extend naps and transition to a 3 nap schedule.

 Remember, consistency and patience are key during this period.
 If you’re feeling overwhelmed or unsure about your baby’s sleep patterns, don’t hesitate to reach out for support.
 With the right guidance and strategies, you can help your baby develop healthy sleep habits that benefit the entire family.
 If you’re ready for more personalized support, lets schedule a complimentary Discovery Call.